 Whether it’s the buttery softness or an aged patina you’re seeking, everyone wants something different when it comes to leather.
-Leather sofas featuring heavier finishing are perfect for families because they can be easily maintained and stand up to everyday wear and tear like scuffs and spills.
+Timeless leather sofas featuring heavier finishing are perfect for families because they can be easily maintained and stand up to everyday wear and tear like scuffs and spills.
 Unfinished leather, sometimes called raw leather, wears easily and is meant to gain a unique patina over time.
-Your leather sofa will gradually mold to fit you and your life and keep those you love gathered around year after year.
+Your comfy leather sofa will gradually mold to fit you and your life and keep those you love gathered around year after year.

-Whether you’re looking for a statement piece to admire or a comfy sofa that will be broken-in and well-loved over the years as the family couch, there’s no question that leather has an appeal that keeps us coming back.
+Whether you’re looking for a statement piece to admire or a comfy sofa that will be broken in and well-loved over the years as the family couch, there’s no question that leather has an appeal that keeps us coming back.

 Join us as we explore the brown, burgundy, and beyond leather sofas at Green Front.
-We will take a closer look at some of our best-loved and best-selling leather sofas to reveal that leather can range from classic and classy to fun and funky — it’s all in the details.
+We will take a closer look at some of our best-loved and best-selling traditional leather sofas to reveal that leather can range from classic and classy to fun and funky — it’s all in the details.

 434-03- Whittemore Sherril